CodeYourFuture/CYF-PD/content/blocks/backlog-refinement-and-planning/readme.md

   - Refine tickets' acceptance criteria
 time: 60
 introduction: >-
+  In backlog refinement we:

+  1. Review the tickets on the board

-  The backlog refinement is about reviewing the tickets you have that should be picked up next - and ensuring they are the next priority.
+  2. Identify which tickets should be picked up next

+  3. Make sure these tickets are the next priority.

-  When planning your next iteration, you will decide which tickets do we aim to deliver by the following in-person session.
-We can also discuss which ones you want to demo.
+  We will decide which tickets we aim to deliver during the next sprint.
+We can also discuss which ones to demo.
 exercises:
   - name: Refine your tickets
     time: 25